stephenslab/gtexresults/README.md

 In this directory, under the folder *scripts* you will find the notated script, `MidwayScripts.Rmd` to reproduce the results found in Urbut et al.

 1) You'll note that the input data necessary to run this analysis is all available under inputs.
 This may take some time to run, and so we recommend using a cluster or submittable file system.
-We have conveniently provided the user with the outputs of running mash in **Data_vhat**.
+We have provided the outputs of running mash in `Data_vhat`.

 This repo is organized so that you can run Mash using the gteX data contained in **Inputs** to produce the parameters and posteriors from mashr.